tribolil/afasimakker/README.md

 #### 3. Integrate assistants

-Either create assistants with the desired instructions, model, etcetera in `create-assistants.py` or do this manually on your own personal account on [OpenAI platform](https://platform.openai.com/playground/assistants).
+Either create assistants with the desired instructions, model, etcetera in `create-assistants.py` (remember to install openai in this case) or do this manually on your own personal account on [OpenAI platform](https://platform.openai.com/playground/assistants).
 Now add these assistantIds to the file path `app\api\assistants\threads\[threadId]\messages\route.ts`

 (Beware that the code currently is set up to have five assistants with different instructions.
 If another amount of assistants is wanted, remember to add more to below code snippet by continuing the switch, add a specific folder for this category in app\categories in which the correct assistantNo is set, and lastly add this category to the home page in app\page.tsx)